Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

 "What's Italy's most likely solar capacity outlook through 2028?"
 "Show forecast scenarios for Netherlands' solar market" "What are Poland's long-term growth opportunities?"
+"Display all scenarios for the UK's solar development"
 ```

 ### For Investment Analysis